Displaced by fire, single mother loses job for missing work to prepare new home for children

 “I wanted to have time to make it feel like more of a home for them,” Hubbard said.

-Madalynn, 8, is especially excited about a downstairs playing room, where she likes to read books.
+Madalynn, 8, is especially excited about a downstairs playing room, where she likes to read.

-And though she lost Blues, her Betta fish, in the fire, her life is returning to its normal rhythm.
+And though Madalynn lost Blues, her Betta fish, in the fire, her life is returning to its normal rhythm.

 “I’m doing good because I got to spend last night at my mom’s new house,” she said.